Windsor lines of the London and South Western Railway: West London Extension Railway 1863

-The West London Railway had opened in 1844 from the LNWR and GWR, striking south to a terminus at Kensington.
-The line failed commercially and was closed, but in 1859 the West London Extension Railway was authorised by Parliament; it was to extend south from the WLR at Kensington to make junctions at what became Clapham Junction with the London, Brighton and South Coast Railway, and with the LSWR.
+The West London Railway (WLR) had opened in 1844 from the LNWR and GWR, striking south to a terminus at Kensington.
+The line failed commercially and was closed, but in 1859 the West London Extension Railway (WLER) was authorised by the West London Extension Railway Act 1859 (22 & 23 Vict. c. cxxxiv); it was to extend south from the WLR at Kensington to make junctions at what became Clapham Junction with the London, Brighton and South Coast Railway, and with the LSWR.
 The connections to the LSWR were to the Windsor lines towards Barnes (at the future Clapham Junction station) and towards Waterloo (at West London Junction).
 The WLER was to be jointly owned, the LSWR having a one-sixth share.

 The line opened on 2 March 1863, but the Waterloo-facing spur to West London Junction was delayed until 6 July 1865.
 The West London Railway and the West London Extension Railway were known as the West London Joint Railways.

 From that date the LNWR and the LSWR started to operate a service from the LNWR to London Bridge via the WLER and the Windsor Lines to Waterloo, continuing through Waterloo station to the South Eastern Railway.
 Nine trains ran each weekday from 6 July 1865, worked by LSWR engines between Kensington and London Bridge.
 From 1 February 1867 these trains from Euston were diverted to Cannon Street instead of London Bridge.
 The trip round London took 57 minutes, and was not popular.
 From 1 January 1868 the Euston trains terminated at Waterloo, Windsor line platforms, and on 1 February 1868 the service was ended.
 It was resumed from Willesden to Waterloo from 1 July 1875 until 31 December 1892, when it was finally discontinued.